PlayGotm/docs/src/docs/lobby.md

   </ExternalLink>
 </HorizontalList>

-The above game example uses the GDScript plugin to fetch existing lobbies with custom properties.
+The above game example uses the [GDGotm](/src/docs/gdgotm.md) to fetch existing lobbies with custom properties.
 It fetches lobbies depending on its map, difficulty and name.
 It also sorts the results depending on the lobby's creation time or difficulty.
 See the [source code](https://github.com/PlayGotm/Game-Examples/tree/master/Lobbies%20-%20Fetch) for more details.

-<Anchor id="use-cases"></Anchor>

-#### Use cases

-Gotm's GDScript plugin provides you the basic building blocks of a lobby system, which gives you much freedom in your own design of your game's lobby experience.
+GDGotm provides you with the basic building blocks of a lobby system, which gives you much freedom in your own design of your game's lobby experience.
-Install the plugin directly from the [AssetLib](https://docs.godotengine.org/en/stable/tutorials/assetlib/using_assetlib.html#in-the-editor) in the Godot Editor.

-Explore the use cases below to find some inspiration for your game's lobby system.

-<Anchor id="lobby-browser"></Anchor>

-##### Lobby browser
+## Lobby browser

 See the [example project](/game-examples/lobbies-fetch) for a live lobby browser example.

-[GotmLobbyFetch](/docs/api-reference#gotmlobbyfetch) provides stateful pagination out-of-the-box.
+`GotmLobbyFetch` provides stateful pagination out-of-the-box.
 It can fetch lobbies page-by-page both forwards and backwards.

 ```
 var fetch = GotmLobbyFetch.new()